todb/junkdrawer/kali/msf-dev.md

 # Kali Linux for MSF-DEV

 We used to say that Kali Linux was no bueno for development work.
 That's changed, though with one small caveat about separate users.

 If you would like to sometimes develop Metasploit-Framework, and sometimes just use the Metasploit Community Edition which ships with Kali, you will want to likely create separate user accounts.
 You might be able to get away with different Gnome Terminal profiles, but you're not running out of UIDs, I promise.
 At the very least, you're going to need a non-root account for Metasploit Framework development work.

 For this guide, the example user is "mcfakepants."
 Don't try to be him on GitHub, or clone his stuff.
 Use your own identity.
-The sample password in this document is "hunter2."
+The sample password in this document is "YOUR_PASSWORD."
 Anywhere you see that string, use your own password.

 Each section will have a **TLDR** code snippet, suitable for copy-pasting, if you just want to speed through things.
 Note: many of these can overwrite any local customization you might have, may have less secure defaults than you'd like, and other gotchas.
 Use them only if you are very impatient and have done this all before.

 - [ ] Update Kali
 - [ ] Set up remote access